PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-13 18:49:38
+Last updated: 2024-04-13 18:50:11
-Random Quote: Life hurts.
-The moment you think you've got it all, it smacks you in the face. - Lucien
+Random Quote: Did Need Stark dress you like that?
+Was it his pleasure to garb you in velvets and silks and make you his own sweet daughter?  -  Balon Greyjoy